 Contribution: Authorized by S.D.
 Codified Laws § 15-8-12, et seq.
 Authorized only among joint tortfeasors, which right may be exercised by the defending party in the initial action.
 Id. and S.D.
 Codified Laws § 15-6-14(a).
 There must be joint or several liability rather than the presence of joint or concurring negligence.
 Burmeister v.
 Youngstrom, 139 N.W.2d 226 (S.D.
 1965).
 The right of contribution is a derivative right and not a new cause of action.
 Id.
 A joint tortfeasor is not entitled to a money judgment for contribution until he has by payment discharged the common liability or paid more than his pro rata share.
 S.D.
 Codified Laws § 15-8-13.
 Liability among joint tortfeasors is determined by pro rata share if there is a disproportion of fault among them.
 S.D.
 Codified Laws § 15-8-15.
 A joint tortfeasor who enters into a settlement with the injured party is not entitled to pursue contribution from another joint tortfeasor whose liability to the injured party is not extinguished by settlement.
 S.D.
 Codified Laws § 15-8-14.
 Recovery by the injured party against one joint tortfeasor does not extinguish liability of the other joint tortfeasors.
 S.D.
 Codified Laws § 15-8-16.
 A joint tortfeasor is not discharged by the release of another and claim is reduced by amount stated in release.
 S.D.
 Codified Laws § 15-8-17.
-A release by the injured party of one joint tortfeasor does not relieve him from liability to make contribution to another joint tortfeasor unless the release is given before the right of the other tortfeasor to secure a money judgment has accrued, and provides for a reduction, to the extent of the pro rata share of the released tortfeasor, of the injured party's damages recoverable against all the other tortfeasors.
+A release by the injured party of one joint tortfeasor unless the release is given before the right of the other tortfeasor to secure a money judgment has accrued, and provides for a reduction, to the extent of the pro rata share of the released tortfeasors.
 S.D.
 Codified Laws § 15-8-18.
-6-year statute of limitations.
+6 year statute of limitations.
 Avera St. Luke's Hosp. v.
 Karamali, 848 F.Supp.2d 1017 (D.S.D.
 2012) (applying S.D.
 Codified Laws § 15-2-13).
 Statute of limitations runs from date money is paid.
+Avera St. Luke's Hosp.

 Implied Indemnity: Indemnity is an "all or nothing" proposition.
 Ebert v.
 Fort Pierre Moose Lodge No. 1813, 312 N.W.2d 119 (S.D.
 1981).
 The party seeking indemnity has to show a proportionate absence of contributing negligence on his part.
 S.D.
 Codified Laws § 15-8-15 and Degan v.
-Bayman 200 N.W.2d 134 (S.D.
+Baymanm 200 N.W.2d 134 (S.D.
 1972).
-6-year statute of limitations.
+6 year statute of limitations.
 Avera St. Luke's Hosp. (applying S.D.
 Codified Laws § 15-2-13).
 Statute of limitations runs from date money is paid.
 Avera St. Luke's Hosp.